Bacidia friesiana (Hepp) Körb.

 Distribution: N - Frl, TAA (Nascimbene & al. 2007b), Lomb, Piem, Lig (Watson 2014).
 C - Tosc, Marc (Nimis & Tretiach 1999), Laz, Sar (Zedda 2002).
 S - Camp (Aprile & al. 2003b), Bas (Nimis & Tretiach 1999), Cal (Puntillo 1996).

-Description: Thallus crustose, endosubstratic or thinly episubstratic, discontinuous or of discrete to contiguous, almost granular, 0.2-0.8 mm wide areoles, whitish, pale grey or pale brown-grey, sometimes with a thin, endosubstratic, pale grey hypothallus.
-Apothecia lecideine, 0.2-0.8 mm across, green-blue, grey-bIue, blue-black, or palc dirty brown-yellow in shade-forms, often mottled, with an initially flat, finally often convex, epruinose disc, and a concolorous to paler (especially when wet), often finally excluded proper margin.
-Proper exciple 50-60 μm wide laterally, grey-green in outer part, without or with a single cell layer of enlarged, c.
-4 μm wide cells, colourless to pale blue-green within, the pigmented parts K+ purplish, N+ orange-red; epithecium scarcely differentiated from the hymenium, pale green to blue-green, the pigmented parts K- and N+ purple; hymenium 40-65 μm high, colourless to pale brown in lower part, merging with the epithecium in upper part; paraphyses 1-1.5 μm thick at mid-level, the apical cells usually cIavatc, but sometimes weakly or not swollen, up to 5 μm wide; hypothecium colourless to very pale blue-green to straw-coloured.
-Asci 8-spored, clavate, surrounded by a gelatinous I+ blue coat, with a well-developed I+ blue tholus, a I+ darker blue tube and a well-developed ocular chamber, Bacidia-type.
+Description: Thallus crustose, endosubstratic or thinly episubstratic, discontinuous or of discrete to contiguous, minutely subgranular, 0.2-0.8 mm wide areoles, whitish, pale grey or pale brown-grey, sometimes with a thin, endosubstratic, pale grey hypothallus.
+Apothecia biatorine, often aggregated, 0.2-0.8 mm across, piebald when mature but basically pale straw-coloured (not pink) mixed with grey to brown to almost black hues, with an initially flat, finally often convex, epruinose disc, and a concolorous to darker (especially when wet), often finally excluded proper margin.
+Proper exciple 50-60 μm wide laterally, yellowish with a grey, brown or blackish pigment concentrated in the outer upper part, with a single cell layer of globose, 3–6 µm wide cells, paler or colourless within, the pigmented parts K+ purplish, N+ orange-red; epithecium scarcely differentiated from the hymenium, pale brown, the pigmented parts K- and N+ purple; hymenium 40-65 μm high, colourless to pale brown in lower part, merging with the epithecium in upper part; paraphyses 1-1.5 μm thick at mid-level, the apical cells usually clavate, but sometimes weakly or not swollen, up to 5 μm wide; hypothecium colourless to very pale straw-coloured.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass) never penetrating through the entire d-layer, the wall K/I-, but the thin outer gel K/I+ blue, Bacidia-type.
 Ascospores (3-)7-9-septate, hyaline, needle-like, straight to sigmoid, 30-55(-70) x 2-3.5 μm, tapering towards one end.
+Pycnidia semi-immersed, 80-360 µm across, the ostiole finally widely gaping, unilocular, strongly flattened and unpigmented except for a brown ring around the ostiole.
+Conidia thread-like, more or less curved, non-septate, 9-14 x c.
+1 µm, formed terminally.
 Photobiont chlorococcoid, the cells 5-12 μm in diam.
 Spot tests: thallus K-, C-, KC-, P-, UV-.
-Chemistry: thallus without lichen substances; apothecia with the Bagliettoa-green and Laurocerasi-brown pigments.
+Chemistry: thallus without lichen substances; apothecia with the Laurocerasi-brown (major) and Bagliettoana-green (minor) pigments.

 Growth form: Crustose